 Pistachio Cream Cheese Filling

-Pipe about 1 teaspoon of filling on top of each bottom shell.
-Top with the top shell.
+- Pipe about 1 teaspoon of filling on top of each bottom shell.
+Place another shell on top.